shrinish123/shrinish-iwg-sm/README.md

          4. EVENTS : THis should just contain the events in cards similar made by koss website, a very clean and easy design

-         5. REsources : This should be a major part of the website :
+         5. Resources : This should be a major part of the website :

-                        This page will look something as the one image I have shown above
+                        This page will look something as the one image I have shown above drawn by my hand

+                        In the image I have not added all the things that wecan include in the resources part but just a rough part of how should it look like

+         6. Contact Us :
+                        Again something similar to  koss website but here we can add a contact form instead of just giving our mail id.

+         7. Freshers Section :    This should be like this http://bsw.iitd.ac.in/ with more interesting  presenatation maybe

+         8. Footer : A simple footer like in any ordinary website